StevenMayher/431-2021/classes/class25/README.md

 ## Today's Slides

 - Dr. Love's slides are available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class25/431-class25-slides.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class25/431-class25-slides.Rmd).
-- The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).
+- No recording was made of today's class.
+This was unintentional, and I apologize.

 ## The Five Remaining Deliverables for 431